 The rebuilding of the walls of Jerusalem by Nehemiah was birthed in tears and prayers and fasting.

-Please listen to the three minute audio clip above or read the notes below or both at the same time!
+Please either listen to the short audio clip above or read the notes below or both at the same time!

 Gate 1 The Sheep Gate

 Gate 2 The Fish Gate

 Gate 3 The Old Gate

 If you have any questions or problems loading this site then please let me know.
 This is a big help to me.
 I will reply as soon as I possibly can, as time allows.
 I am currently using the Alves theme in WordPress.

 My philosophy is: write simple and leave lots of space.
 All the Artwork is by myself.
 Some images are stranger than others!

 Writing is a lonely old business and all encouragements are rapturously received!